countriex/countriex.github.io/README.md

+# The conditions for a currency asset in TOML

 The conditions for a currency asset in TOML (Tom's Obvious, Minimal Language) for a profitable token in cryptocurrency can vary based on the specific requirements of the project.
 However, here are some key considerations:

 Supply: Define the maximum supply of the token to ensure scarcity and potential for price appreciation.